Introducing your partners to Slack Connect

 - You won’t need to add a credit card to accept the trial offer.

-- If you upgrade within five days of the trial ending, Slack Connect channels that include one other organisation will be reconnected.
-Your organisation must be reinvited to channels that include multiple organisations.
+- If you upgrade within five days of the trial ending, Slack Connect channels that include one other organization will be reconnected.
+Your organization must be re-invited to channels that include multiple organizations.